UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 Notes:
 In the terminal,
 we can look at the `git log` output to find the commit hash we want to reset our project to.
-Then we can use the command `git reset --hard <commit id>`.
+Then we can use the command `git reset --hard <commit hash>`.
 If we are really sure about this change and want to push it to GitHub we need to use `git push -f` to "force" the push since GitHub by default protects us